-The myth of addictive personality depends on which model of addiction and recovery you subscribe to.
-Like other chronic illnesses, such as heart disease or asthma, drug addiction treatment is not usually a cure.
-However, addiction can be successfully managed.
-Treatment allows people to counteract the disruptive effects of addiction on the brain and behavior and regain control of their lives.
+The concept of an 'addictive personality' is highly dependent on the model of addiction and recovery that one subscribes to.
+Much like other chronic illnesses such as heart disease or asthma, drug addiction treatment is not a cure-all.
+However, it can be managed successfully.
+Treatment helps people to counteract the disruptive effects of addiction on the brain and behavior, and regain control of their lives.

-While addiction can't be cured, it can definitely be treated.
-Many people go into permanent recovery and live long, happy lives.
-About 70% of alcoholics who enter treatment and stay sober for at least a year remain sober for the rest of their lives.
-But if you have an addiction, you need to remember that relapse is always possible.
+Although addiction cannot be cured, it can be treated.
+Many people are able to achieve permanent recovery and lead long, fulfilling lives.
+Studies have shown that around 70% of alcoholics who enter treatment and remain sober for at least a year are able to stay sober for the rest of their lives.
+It is important to remember, however, that relapse is always a possibility.

 When someone is addicted to a substance or behavior, they may experience withdrawal symptoms when they stop using it.
 These symptoms can be temporarily relieved when they start using the substance or engaging in the behavior again.
 Over time, however, these symptoms will usually disappear completely after quitting smoking.
 In addition to the general risk of addiction, certain substances have additional tracking values that increase with each subsequent use.